 What if I don't use all my credits by the end of the season?

 Credits do not carry over from one season to the next.
-At the end of the season, we will donate the value of your credits to a local food bank.

 What if I need to cancel my share?

 If you're moving out of town or are dissatisfied with your membership for any reason, please let us know as soon as possible.
 We will issue a refund on a pro-rated basis.